 In all the following tables, the first column, Item #, consists of the field sequence numbers which are not to be included in the record.

-Required If Y is entered, the field must have valid data in it and cannot be blank.
-If nothing is entered, the field is not required.
+Required If Y is entered, the field must have valid data in it and cannot be

 The total number of fields in the notice record is as follows.

 • Type 00: Overdue Notice = 44 fields.